top of page

 Scorpiops thailandus is a species of scorpion belonging to the family Scorpiopidae.
 This species was first described relatively recently, highlighting the ongoing discovery of new arachnid species, especially in biodiverse regions like Southeast Asia.
 As its name suggests, it is primarily found in Thailand.

-Smeringurus masaensis
+Smeringurus mesaensis

 Smeringurus vachoni